ERnsTL/awesome-internettime/README.md

 * [New Earth Time](https://newearthtime.net/) based on 360 degrees per day.
 So un-decimal.
 * Using UTC as basis for Internet Time instead of UTC+1 ("BMT").
 * UTC iself.

-## TODO

-* TODO more programming languages
-* TODO add all the operating systems